 However, that was my only real niggle with the story.
 Otherwise, it was a great story with an unsual setting.
 I liked the Irish heroine, and the walk on roles by the protaganists of previous stories by this author.

-Thanks to Audra Jennings Blog Tours for sending me Netgalley widget for this title.
-I was not required to write a positive reivew and all opinions expressed herein are my own.
+Thanks to Bethany House for allowing me to read a galley of this title.
+I was not required to write a positive review, and all opinions expressed herein are my own.